pacorta/pacerunner2.0/README.md

 				•	Add another fun mode like "dog-chase" or "zombie-chase" where you have to outrun them.
 They could switch the pace at random times and you will be notified to hurry or they catch you.

 			•	Add fun features or facts about the running stats:
-				•	"Based on your running stats, you could outrun this animal"
+				•	"Based on your running stats, you could outrun this animal" (reference: https://www.runguides.com/event/21604/find-your-strength-5k)
 				•	"Only x% of the world is able to run a distance this long!"